reggatur/docsfox/docs/Docsfox.md

 **Free:** Docsfox is completely free for commercial and personal use.

-In contrast, other document assembly services are powerful and expensive.
+In contrast, other document assembly services are expensive and bloated.
 They cost you time with long learning curves and numerous steps to create document templates.
-They cost you money every month with costly subscriptions.
+They take your money every month with costly subscriptions.

 **Secure:** Docsfox can work entirely on your computer.
 It is open source, so you can see it has no code that connects to the internet.
 You can keep your templates and generated documents local.
 Optionally, you can use Docsfox with online documents, for example, in Microsoft 365 or Google Docs.

 In contrast, online document assembly services raise concerns about the privacy of your client information and document content.
-Hosted in the cloud, your client information and documents are subject to security breaches at the vendor.
-AI features present other privacy risks.
+They host them in the cloud where they are exposed to security breaches at the vendor.
+AI built into online services presents other privacy risks.

 **Easy:** Learning and using Docsfox are quick and easy.
 Create and reuse templates from existing documents as needed, undeterred by the prospect of grappling with complexity.